Guide for Authors

 The International Childbirth Education Association (ICEA) as a professional organization supports educators and other health care providers who believe in “freedom to make decisions based on knowledge of alternatives in family-centered maternity and newborn care.”
 ICEA’s goals are to provide: professional certification programs, professional training, continuing education programs, and quality educational resources.

-ICEA promotes these goals by publishing the International Journal of Childbirth Education, sponsoring international conventions and workshops, publishing booklets and pamphlets for consumers about the childbearing year, providing a wide selection of books and resources through the ICEA Bookcenter, and offering the ICEA Childbirth Educator Certification, Postnatal Educator, and Doula Certification programs.
+ICEA promotes these goals by publishing the International Journal of Childbirth Education, sponsoring international conventions and workshops, publishing booklets and pamphlets for consumers about the childbearing year, and offering the ICEA Childbirth Educator Certification, Postnatal Educator, and Doula Certification programs.

 The information on this page is meant to guide potential authors in submitting to the International Journal of Childbirth Education.
 IJCE follows publishing standards set by the Committee on Publication Ethics (COPE; www.publicationethics.org.uk).
 This is a peer-reviewed journal and accepts submissions from practitioners, prenatal educators, researchers, and scholars.
 IJCE welcomes submissions of narratives, commentaries, original research, evidence-based application papers and descriptions of best clinical practices.
 Authors are welcome to contact the managing editor (firstname.lastname@example.org) for guidance on the development or submission of their manuscript.

 Some IJCE issues are centered on themes, while other issues publish a variety of topics related to the serving families in the childbearing year.
-For a list of potential upcoming themes visit http://icea.org/content/2012-call-papers.
+For a list of potential upcoming themes visit Call for Papers.